dogabudak/piarch-a-verification/README.md

 # piarch-a-verification
 verification system for piarch-a.
-Not a REST API, works with nanomsg.
+A REST API, does not work with nanomsg.